 I’m sure you have heard all the hype before, but this isn’t hype, my friends.
-Some 2.2million people work from home at least one day a week here in the UK, according to the Office for National Statistics (ONS).
-That’s nearly 7.5% of the entire workforce.
+Some 14 million people work from home at least one day a week here in the UK, according to the Office for National Statistics (ONS 2017).

 I’m sure I don’t need to tease out the benefits of home-working in a contact centre, but heck I’m gonna do it anyway because I have a word count target to hit…